-William of Malmesbury's Chronicle,
+1 William of Malmesbury.

-&lt;sup>1 This church became afterward Waltham Abbey.
-Bayeux (Bay' yuh').

-Southwark: on the right bank of the Thames.
-It is now connected with London proper by London Bridge.

-&lt;sup>4 Guildhall: the City Hall, the place where the guilds, or different corporations of the city proper, meet to transact business.
+not handle the pen.
+By that mark all the past privileges and immunities of the city were confirmed and protected.

-crowned in Westminster Abbey.
-In the spring (1067) he sailed for Normandy, where he had left his Queen, Matilda, to govern in his absence.

-While on the continent he entrusted England to the hands of two regents, one his half-brother, Odo, Bishop of Bayeux, the other his friend, William Fitz-Osbern; the former he had made Earl of Kent, the latter Earl of Hereford.
+155. The Coronation; William returns to Normandy.-On the following Christmas Day (1066) William was anointed and crowned in Westminster Abbey.
+In the spring he sailed for Normandy, where he had left his queen, Matilda, to govern in his absence.
+While on the continent he intrusted England to the hands of his half-brother, Odo, Bishop of Bayeux, and his friend, William Fitz-Osbern, having made the former, Earl of Kent, and the latter, of Hereford.
 During the next three years there were outbreaks and uprisings in the lowlands of Cambridgeshire and the moors of Yorkshire, besides incursions of both Danes and Scots.

-156. William quells Rebellion in the North (1068). - The oppressive rule of the regents (§ 155) soon caused a rebellion; and in December William found it expedient to return to England.
-In order to gain time, the King bought off the Danes.
+156. William quells Rebellion in the North. - The oppressive rule of the regents soon caused a rebellion; and in December William found it expedient to return to England.
+In order to gain time, the king bought off the Danes.
 Little by little, however, the land was brought to obedience.
 By forced marches in midwinter, by roads cast up through bogs, and by sudden night attacks, William accomplished the end he sought.

-But (1068) news came of a fresh revolt in the north, accompanied by another invasion of foreign barbarians.
+But in 1069, news came of a fresh revolt in the north, accompanied by another invasion of foreign barbarians.
 Then William, roused to terrible anger, swore by the "splendor of God" that he would lay waste the land.
 He made good his oath.
 For a hundred miles beyond the river Humber he ravaged the country, firing villages, destroying houses, crops, and cattle, and reducing the wretched people to such destitution that many sold themselves for slaves to escape starvation.
 Having finished his work in the north, he turned toward Chester, in the west, and captured that city.

-157. Hereward (1091). - Every part of the land was now in William's power except an island in the swamps of Ely, in the east, where the Englishman Hereward, with his resolute little band of fellow-countrymen, continued to defy the power of the Conqueror.
-"Had there been three more men like him in the island," said one of William's own men, "the Normans would never have entered it."
-But as there were not three more such, the conquest was at length completed.
+157. Hereward. - Every part of the land was now in William's power except an island in the swamps of Ely, in the east, where the Englishman Hereward, with his resolute little band of fellow-

-158. Necessity of William's Severity. - The work of death had been fearful.
-But even these pitiless measures were better than that England should sink into anarchy, or into subjection to hordes of Northmen (§ 91), who destroyed purely out of love of destruction and hatred of civilization and its works.
+158. Necessity of William's Severity. - Fearful as the work of death had been, yet even these pitiless measures were better than that England should sink into anarchy, or into subjection to hordes of Norsemen who destroyed purely out of love of destruction and hatred to civilization and its works.
 For whatever William's faults or crimes, his great object was the upbuilding of a government better than any England had yet seen.
 Hence his severity, hence his elaborate safeguards, by which he made sure of retaining his hold upon whatever he had gained.

-159. He builds the Tower of London. - We have seen that he gave London a charter (§ 154); but overlooking the place in which that charter was kept, he built the Tower of London to hold the turbulent city in wholesome restraint.
-That Tower, as fortress, palace, and prison, stands as the dark background of most of the great events in English history.

-It was the forerunner, so to speak, of a multitude of castles.
-They soon after rose on the banks of every river, and on the summit of every rocky height, from the west hill of Hastings to the peak of Derbyshire, and from the banks of the Thames to those of the Tweed.
-Side by side with these strongholds there also rose an almost equal number of monasteries, churches, and cathedrals.
+159. He builds the Tower of London.-We have seen that he gave London a charter; but overlooking the place in which that charter was kept, he built the Tower of London to hold the turbulent city in wholesome restraint.
+That tower, as fortress, palace, and prison, stands as the dark background of most of the great events in English history.
+It was the forerunner, so to speak, of the multitude of castles which soon after rose on the banks of every river, and on the summit of every rocky height from the west hill of Hastings to the peak of Derbyshire, and from the banks of the Thames to those of the Tweed.
+Side by side with these strongholds there also rose an almost equal number of monasteries, churches and cathedrals.